G4 (American TV network): 2004-2010: Merger with TechTV

-2010–2014
+2010-2012: DirecTV carriage dispute and proposed buyouts by UFC and WWE

-On November 1, 2010, DirecTV announced that it had removed G4 from its channel lineup, citing low interest among their subscriber base and low Nielsen ratings as the primary reason for dropping of the channel.
+On November 1, 2010, DirecTV announced that it had removed G4 from its channel lineup, citing low interest among their subscriber base and low Nielsen ratings as the primary reason for the satellite service removing the channel.
 DirecTV commented that it was "...unable to reach an agreement to continue carrying the G4 channel and it has been removed from the DirecTV channel lineup."

 It was reported that the UFC and WWE were in separate talks to buy G4 in 2011.
 The UFC eventually partnered with Fox, while WWE launched its own network on February 24, 2014.

+2012-2014: Post-NBCUniversal/Comcast merger, decline and closure

-On January 5, 2012, Neal Tiles stepped down as CEO.
+On January 5, 2012, Neal Tiles resigned as CEO.
 He was replaced by former NBCUniversal marketing chief Adam Stotsky.
 Long-time employees Adam Sessler and Kevin Pereira both departed the network during the first half of 2012.

-On October 26, 2012, it was announced that X-Play and Attack of the Show! would be cancelled by the end of the year, ending G4's studio programming.
+On October 26, 2012, it was announced that X-Play and Attack of the Show! would be cancelled by the end of the year.
+This would end all of G4's studio programming, leaving it only airing acquired and syndicated programming.
+Reports of G4 rebranding itself in 2013 into an upscale men's channel appeared previous to the recent programming changes.
+X-Play and Attack of the Show! aired their final original episodes (taped a month earlier) on January 23, 2013.

 In December 2012, NBCUniversal signed a brand licensing deal with the Hearst Corporation, owner of Esquire magazine, to relaunch G4 into Esquire Network which would air shows aimed at a metrosexual audience about travel, cooking, fashion and non-sports related male programming, including the addition of acquired and archive NBCU content such as Party Down, Parks and Recreation, and week-delayed episodes of Late Night with Jimmy Fallon.
 The rebranding was scheduled to take place on April 22, 2013, but was moved to an unspecified date in the summer on April 15, 2013.
 Network general manager Adam Stotsky stated the rebranding was pushed back in order to have a broader original series slate to launch with than would have been available for the April launch.
 Stotsky confirmed that a new season of American Ninja Warrior would air on the network in the summer.
 In May 2013, the launch date was pushed to September 23, 2013, with its first program being an 80th anniversary special for Esquire.

+On September 9, 2013, it was announced that NBCUniversal would instead replace the Style Network with Esquire Network, leaving G4 "as is for the foreseeable future, though it's highly unlikely the company will invest in more original programming".
+The last active production of the network, G4 Media's American Ninja Warrior, became a full production of its existing production companies and NBCUniversal Television Distribution with its sixth season, leaving G4 Media solely as a dormant division of Comcast maintaining the G4 and TechTV program archives and the remaining operations of the G4 network.